 They don’t type on the keyboard.
-They don’t use the trackpad; they don’t play around with the brightness on a display and they don’t pick it up to see hoe heavy it is.
+They don’t use the trackpad; they don’t play around with the brightness on a display and they don’t pick it up to see how heavy it is.

 They are about to spend some serious cash on a device they plan on using for the next bunch of years and they don’t even try it before they buy it.

-Now I know that not every person has access to every laptop that they’re considering but I’d recommend that if you can try a similar model may be with the same keyboard and trackpad just to give yourself a sense of the ergonomics.
+Now I know that not every person has access to every laptop that they’re considering but I’d recommend that you can try a similar model maybe with the same keyboard and trackpad just to give yourself a sense of the ergonomics.

-What To Look for When Buying a Laptop: Speaking of spending money.
-Another mistake that people make is overpaying for a laptop, look this happen with every product.
+Speaking of spending money.
+Another mistake that people make is overpaying for a laptop, look this happens with every product.

-But if you’re just spending more money on a laptop that cost more because that laptop is better then that could be a waste of money.
+But if you’re just spending more money on a laptop that costs more because that laptop is better then that could be a waste of money.

 3. Buying the cheapest laptop

-But that’s because majority of users the performance to price ratio is very high and most people don’t need more power than the m1 MacBook air offers.
+But that’s because the majority of users’ performance to price ratio is very high and most people don’t need more power than the m1 MacBook air offers.

 4. Overlooking portability

-What To Look for When Buying a Laptop: The next mistake is one that I’m guilty of and that’s overlooking portability.
-When 17-inch laptops came out immediately got one after seeing it at the store.
+The next mistake is one that I’m guilty of and that’s overlooking portability.
+When 17-inch laptops came out immediately got one after seeing them at the store.

 I like a lot of desktop real estate and I couldn’t wait to use the 17-inch display.
-Well guess what?
-It was so heavy and cumbersome to bring with me that I never used it.
+Well, guess what?
+It was so heavy to bring with me that I never used it.

 So, think about where you’ll be using your laptop and then consider whether small and light is or isn’t more important than a bigger machine.